Along Came a Spider Pavilion: Big Spiders Are Back at the Natural History Museum

 We have paid several visits to the museum’s springtime Butterfly Pavilion through the years, joining the throngs of smiling families oohing, ahhing, and extending fingers.
 The fall Spider Pavilion crowd behaves quite differently – more along the lines of gasping, shuddering, and shrinking away.
 I've never seen a single spider house visitor needing a reminder not to touch.
 Enormous creatures (on the scale of what you don't want to find in your bathtub) perch in the center of doubly enormous webs, hanging out and waiting for museum staff to toss a few worms and grasshoppers their way.

-No one needs a reminder not to touch.
+No one needs a reminder not to touch at the Spider Pavilion.

 The dramatic-looking spiders journey here from as far away as the swamps of Louisiana, though local varieties are also represented.
 Breeds inclined to sit in their webs are chosen for the exhibit, and we learned that only females are selected because the she-spiders are so much bigger than the he-spiders.
 The Spider Den houses those spiders that are best viewed while safely contained behind glass, including tarantulas, wolf spiders, and jumping spiders; the spiders spinning free are those not considered dangerous to humans.